How to Drive Demand, Create Loyal Fans, and Grow Your Business on Facebook

-It’s not only the sheer number of people, but the amount of our attention Facebook owns.
-Globally, the average user spends 50 minutes per day with Facebook properties.
-Considering the average person sleeps 8.8 hours a day, that means one-sixteenth of our waking hours are spent with our eyes glued to the social network.
+It’s not only the sheer number of people but the amount of our attention Facebook owns.
+Globally, the average user spends almost an hour per day on Facebook.
+Considering the average person sleeps eight hours a day, that means about 7% of our waking hours is spent with our eyes glued to the social network.

 For many, Facebook is the internet.
 That said, is your business taking full advantage of it?

 Facebook Pages are the gateway for businesses to market to this holy grail of users.
 A Facebook Page is a public presence similar to a personal profile, but allows fans to “like” the business, brand, celebrity, cause, or organization.
 Fans receive content updates from the Page on their News Feed, while the business is able to raise brand awareness, deploy and track advertising, collect detailed audience insights, and chat with users who seek customer service.